Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Cincinnati and its opponents have gone over the current 47-point total in four of eight games this season.

-- In 50% of Cleveland's games this season (4/8), the teams combined to score more than Sunday's total of 47.
+- The combined points per game average of the two teams, 50.4, is 3.4 points more than Sunday's over/under.

-- The two teams combine to score 50.4 points per game, 3.4 more than the over/under in this contest.
+- These two squads combine to allow 42.8 points per game, 4.2 fewer than this contest's over/under.

-- This contest's over/under is 4.2 points greater than the 42.8 these two squads combine to surrender per game this season.

-- The Bengals and their opponents score an average of 45.9 points per game, 1.1 fewer than Sunday's total.

-- The 47-point over/under for this game is 0.3 points below the 47.3 points per game average total in Browns games this season.
+- The 47.3 PPG average total in Browns games this season is 0.3 points more than this game's over/under.

 Bengals stats and trends

-- Cincinnati has four wins against the spread in eight games this season.

-- This season, the Bengals have just one ATS win in three games as a favorite of 2.5 points or more.

-- Cincinnati has hit the over in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Cincinnati's games this year have hit the over on three of eight set point totals (37.5%).

 - Cincinnati is 3-3 against the spread and 4-2 overall when the team picks up over 304.9 yards.

-- The Bengals have turned the ball over five more times (10 total) than the Browns have forced a turnover (5) this season.
+- The Bengals have turned the ball over 10 times this season, five more turnovers than the Browns have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Browns.